rse-aunz/rse-aunz.github.io/code_of_conduct.md

 # The RSE Association of Australia and New Zealand Code of Conduct

-This code of conduct covers all participants in our events and communications at the RSE Association of Australia and New Zealand (Council).
+This code of conduct covers all participants in our events and communications at the RSE Association of Australia and New Zealand (the Council).
 Our participants are expected to show respect and courtesy to others and all interactions should be professional, both online and in-person.

 ## The short version
 If you have a question about the code of conduct or wish to report misconduct, please email the appropriate contact:
 - For the RSE Asia Australia Unconference please contact paula [dot] martinez [at] ardc.edu.au
-- For the any other situation, please contact the co-chair of the Steering Committee of the the RSE Association of Australia and New Zealand (the Council).
+- For the any other situation, please contact the co-chair of the Steering Committee of the the RSE Association of Australia and New Zealand

 Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this community.